lapwat/klink/README.md

 # <img src="chrome-extension-package/icon.png" width="40"> Klink
-This extension will share any active tab through Facebook Messenger with one click.
+This Chrome extension will share any active tab through Facebook Messenger with one click.

 ![Screenshot](screenshot.png)